-Photodynamic Therapy (PDT) is a term which describes the application of a photosensitizing chemical to a specific skin lesion or an area of skin which, when followed by exposure to visible light results in activation of the photosensitizer.
+Photodynamic Therapy (PDT) is used as a skin cancer treatment, a term which describes the application of a photosensitizing chemical to a specific skin lesion or an area of skin which, when followed by exposure to visible light results in activation of the photosensitizer.

 Once this photosensitizer is irradiated and activated by an appropriate light source, reactive oxygen species (“singlet Oxygen”) are produced which damage subcellular structures in the cells involved leading to their destruction (called phototoxic effect).

 The photosensitizer most commonly used in dermatology is 5-aminolevulanic acid (5ALA).

 When 5-ALA is applied to the skin it is absorbed faster by the more rapidly dividing, abnormal cells such as skin cancer and pre-malignant skin cells, keratoses, acne and rosacea lesions, bacteria within acne lesions, psoriasis, warts.